NiclO1337/pp2-playtime/README.md

 The footer is present on all pages.
 The user can get a reminder about the rules of the game, learn a little more about Arnold and also can choose to reset game back to home screen.

 <details><summary>Screenshot of the footer</summary> <p align="left"><img src="https://res.cloudinary.com/dmntcacug/image/upload/v1696950243/feature-footer_wyenoy.jpg" alt="Picture of the footer" width="500"/></p> </details>

+### Smooth transitions

+Page features smooth and slow transitions throughout the page.
+This is to to create a calm and relaxed experience.
+Only feature which displays instantly is when the game hands are revealed, they are revealed on a random timer to build suspense and excitement.

 ## Future features